Canon 550D vs Sony A5000

 Review summary: Canon 550D vs Sony A5000

 So how do things add up?
 Which of the two cameras – the Canon 550D or the Sony A5000 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 550D: